hbalakrishnan/storm-examples/README.md

 # storm-tutorial using pubnub

 Its a simple example which simulates sales event and publish to pubnub channel.
-Then a simple storm topology which has a pubnub spout which consumes messages from the channel which aggregates the sales event.
+This storm topology which has a pubnub spout  consumes messages from the channel which aggregates the sales event periodically.

 ## Steps to Run
 1. clone this repo